polluks/arukanoido/README.md

 https://en.wikipedia.org/wiki/Arkanoid/

-This is an Arkanoid clone for the Commodore VIC–20 with at least 16K memory expansion.
-It should be played with paddles which are detected automatically.
+This is an Arkanoid clone for the Commodore VIC–20 with at least 24K memory expansion.
+It should be played with paddles which are detected automatically as soon as you move them.

-Arukanoido is discussed and developed on the VIC–20 Denial forum: http://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?t=3752
+Arukanoido is being discussed and developed on the VIC–20 Denial forum: http://sleepingelephant.com/ipw-web/bulletin/bb/viewtopic.php?t=3752

 You've probably found these files here: